gshearer/hodlgreed/README.md

 HODL &amp; Greed Strategy for Gekko Trading Bot

 # Description
 This strategy is designed for wave / sideways markets but will work in 'staircase' markets too with the right settings.
-The general idea is to catch the bottom of a wave pattern, sell at the top, repeat!
+The general idea is to catch the bottom of a wave pattern, sell when your profit requirement has been reached, repeat!

 This is not the kind of script that will perform well if you blindly pump various data sets for it.
 This method depends on market recovery (if you get caught HODL'ing without stoploss) and "hints" provded by a human either at startup time or via IRC while running.